Moggle-Khraum/NovelDR/README.md

 A prompt that works reliably:

-> I want to add support for `mynovelsite.com` to NovelDR's scraper (`hooks/useDirectScraper.ts`).
-Here's the HTML for the novel info page: [paste or attach].
-Here's the HTML for a chapter page: [paste or attach].
-Add a new `isMynovelsite` detection block to both `directFetchNovelMeta` and `directFetchChapter`, following the same pattern as the existing FreeWebNovel block.
-Extract: title, author, synopsis, cover image URL, and first-chapter URL for the meta page; title and chapter body paragraphs for the chapter page.
-Use `safeMatch()` and `decodeEntities()`/`stripTags()` like the rest of the file does.
+> Copy `hooks/scrapers/sources/exampleScraper.ts` to `hooks/scrapers/sources/mynovelsite.ts` and implement it for `mynovelsite.com`.
+Here's the outerHTML for the novel info page: [paste or attach].
+Here's the outerHTML for a chapter page: [paste or attach].
+Follow the same structure as `hooks/scrapers/sources/novelphoenix.ts` — use `fetchHtmlWithFallback` from `../shared/http` and `safeMatch`/`decodeEntities`/`stripTags`/`makeAbsoluteUrl`/`extractByDepth` from `../shared/html`.
+Extract title, author, synopsis, cover URL, and first-chapter URL for the meta page; title, chapter body, and next-chapter URL for the chapter page.
+Then register it in `hooks/scrapers/registry.ts`.

 Things worth telling it explicitly, since these are easy to get subtly wrong:
-- **Give it the real markup, not a summary.** "It has a div with the chapter text in it" produces guessed class names that don't exist.
+- **Give it the real captured DOM, not a summary.** "It has a div with the chapter text in it" produces guessed class names that don't exist.
-- **Tell it to reuse existing helpers** (`safeMatch`, `decodeEntities`, `stripTags`, `makeAbsoluteUrl`) instead of writing new ones — keeps the file consistent and avoids subtly different HTML-entity/whitespace handling per site.
+- **Tell it to reuse the shared helpers** (`shared/html.ts`, `shared/http.ts`) instead of writing new ones inline — that's the whole point of the shared/ folder, and it's what keeps every source consistent.
-- **Ask it to filter out junk paragraphs** (ads, "read more on X.com" boilerplate, comment counts) the same way the FreeWebNovel block does with its `junkPhrases` array — the generic fallback catches real chapter text but also catches nav cruft if you don't filter it.
+- **Ask it to filter out junk paragraphs** (ads, "read more on X.com" boilerplate, comment counts) if the site's content block isn't clean — `novelphoenix.ts`'s `extractParagraphs()` helper is a reasonable model since it only pulls `<p>` tags rather than the whole content div verbatim.
 - **Have it dry-run its regex** against the pasted HTML sample before calling the change done — a regex that "looks right" but doesn't actually match the sample is the most common failure here.

 <a id="files-and-fields-checklist"></a>